 People often seem surprised that I use botanical names so readily, but in fact, in addition to practice making perfect (I’m immersed in horticulture all day!), if I so easily remember botanical names, it’s because I’ve learned to understand them.
 And when I understand something, I can better remember it.

-The more you deal with botanical names, the easier that gets.
+The more you deal with botanical names, the easier it becomes.
 That’s why many experienced gardeners instantly understand grandiflora and multiflora.
-They mean, respectively, “big flowered” and “with many flowers” (flora, for flower, is fairly understandable, and grandi and multi are fairly obvious).
+They mean, respectively, “big flowered” and “with many flowers” (flora, for flower, is fairly understandable, and grandi and multi are also pretty obvious).
 If you did get those names, you were able to understand that combining two different botanical names creates a new one, and it’s proof you’re getting pretty good with your botanical Latin!

 Many botanical names are geographical references and these are usually pretty obvious.
 Do I even have to explain what canadensis, germanica or californica mean?
-And just guess where plants with those names grow?
+And just guess where plants with those names come from?

-Some botanical names are of course more obscure than these examples, but do make sense when you understand them… and I’ve learned that a word understood is easier to learn than one that has no meaning for you.
+Some botanical names are, of course, more obscure than these examples, but do make sense when you understand them … and I’ve learned that a word understood is easier to learn than one that has no meaning for you.
 For example, I have learned over time that dendron means tree.
-I don’t remember anyone telling me that: I just saw it so often, I figured it out on my own.
-And from there I was able to extrapolate that Rhododendron means rose tree (from the Greek rhodo for rose), that Philodendron means “tree-lover” (from philo for love… as in Philadelphia, city of brotherly love!), since philodendrons love to climb trees, that Toxicodendron means poisonous tree, etc. And when you know that anthus means “flower”, suddenly incomprehensible names like Dianthus, polyanthus and Helianthus become clearer.
+And from there I was able to extrapolate that Rhododendron means rose tree (from the Greek rhodo for rose), that Philodendron means “tree-lover” (from philo for love … as in Philadelphia, city of brotherly love!), since philodendrons love to climb trees, that Toxicodendron means poisonous tree, etc. And when you know that anthus means “flower,” suddenly incomprehensible names like Dianthus, polyanthus and Helianthus become clearer.
 Dianthus means “flower of the gods” (from dius for god), polyanthus means multiple flowers and Helianthus means sunflower (from helios for sun) for its big sun-shaped bloom.

 You’ll find that the majority of botanical names do have a meaning and once you understand that meaning, you’ll be well on the way to remembering the plant’s botanical name.

-When the Latin name has no obvious sense, that is often because it is commemorative: the name was given to honor someone.
+When a Latin name has no obvious sense, that’s often because it’s commemorative: the name was given to honor someone.
 There is no use looking for the Latin origin of Lewisia in a Latin dictionary for example: it’s not even a true Latin name, but rather Latinized English.
 It honors American explorer Merriweather Lewis, who discovered it.
-Rudbeckia commemorates the Swedish father and son botanists whose family name was Rudbeck.
+Rudbeckia commemorates Swedish father and son botanists whose family name was Rudbeck.
 And the giant waterlily Victoria amazonica honors Queen Victoria.
 (And I’ll bet that 99% of you got the fact that amazonica is a geographical reference to the Amazon River.
 I told you you knew more botanical Latin than you thought!).
-There is even a Ligularia hodgsonii… but it is not named for me (Larry Hodgson), but rather the British botanist Bryan Houghton Hodgson.
+There is even a Ligularia hodgsonii … but it is not named for me (Larry Hodgson), but rather the British botanist Bryan Houghton Hodgson.

 Often the names honor not humans, but figures from mythology.
 Most gardeners will understand that names like Narcissus, Hyacinthus, Iris, Daphne, Adonis, and Andromeda have links with the Greek mythology.
 Moreover, there is a fascinating Greek legend behind each of these names!

 If you want to know the meaning of an obscure botanical name, let me direct you to the site Botanary.
-This site is so helpful for delving into the meanings of botanical names.
+This site is incredibly helpful for delving into the meanings of botanical names: I’m sure even Latin scholars visit it!
 Simply type the name in the box provided, and 99 times out of 100, it will give you the origin or definition.
 Example: if you type in Echinacea (for the popular garden perennial), here is what you get: From the Greek echinos, (sea urchin or hedgehog), referring to the plant’s cone.
 I get that: the prickly cone in the center of the flower is like a sea urchin!
 Let’s try Hemerocallis, the botanical name of the daylily: beautiful for a day.
 Again, that makes sense, as the flower lasts only one day.